 Anthracnose Circular black spots, 1/8" to 1" (3-25 mm) in diameter, covered with pinkish spore masses in later stages.
 Decay-causing fungi penetrate through the flesh to the seed.
 Affected flesh is greenish-black or brown, firm and rancid.
 Control: Copper and/or fungicide sprays in field; careful handling; postharvest hot water treatment.
-Chilling Small to large sunken pits in skin, becoming brown or black in color: frequently accompanied by general browning of skin; light, smoky streaks in flesh often develop independently.
+Chilling Injury Small to large sunken pits in skin, becoming brown or black in color: frequently accompanied by general browning of skin; light, smoky streaks in flesh often develop independently.
 Taste is bitter and rancid.
-Injury Control: Avoid temperatures below 50°F (10°C) for susceptible cultivars.
-Stem End Principally caused by Diplodia spp., but may include other organisms.
+Control: Avoid storage and transport below ideal temperatures.
+Stem End Rot Principally caused by Diplodia spp., but may include other organisms.
 Decay begins at the stem and advances toward the blossom end, finally involving the whole fruit.
 Causes dark brown to black discoloration of the surface and flesh.
 Affected flesh is soft and spongy at first, and later becomes firm.
 A short felt-like fungal growth develops on surface in advanced stages.
-Rot Control: None known; discard fruit showing symptoms before storage.
+Control: None known; discard fruit showing symptoms before storage.